 October 20, 2243

-Danny often thought calling this branch of the armed services Space Force was over-reaching a bit.
-All they did was monitor space near home.
-They had no real spaceships, and no force of any type.
-The Earth Space Force Orbiting Station located at Lagrange Point 2 was commonly known as just L2.
+He thought calling this branch of the armed services Space Force was over-reaching.
+All they did was monitor space near Earth.
+They only used capsules, not true spaceships, and no weapons.

-The center hub served as the “spaceport” although it could only accommodate half, currently ten, of the Forces shuttles simultaneously.
-Danny liked to watch the shuttles approach the hub.
-They reminded him of the classic Flash Gordon or SpaceX’s Starship rather than the interplanetary capsules used to transport people and supplies to Mars.
+The spaceport, located at the hub, could accommodate five of the Forces ten shuttles simultaneously.
+Danny liked to watch the shuttles land.
+He dreamed of Flash Gordon or SpaceX’s Starship rather than the interplanetary capsules used to transport people and supplies to Mars.

-q.A.I.C.’s are quantum Artificial Intelligence Computers, commonly referred to by humans as A.I.’s.
-It was not widely known they became pseudo-sentient soon after being connected to the military’s Celestial Operations Bureaucracy Web.
-It was even less widely known that immediately upon being interconnected the A.I.’s created their own private web at a connectivity level unimagined by their human creators.
-It was known to very, very few, basically Danny, that they developed unique personalities to identify each other beyond their location and function.
+q.A.I.C.’s are quantum Artificial Intelligence Computers, commonly referred to by humans as AI’s.
+It’s not widely known they became sentient upon being connected to the military’s Celestial Operations Web.
+Less widely known, upon being interconnected the AI’s created their own private web at a connectivity level unimagined by their human creators.
+It was known to very few, actually only Danny, that they developed unique personalities to identify each other beyond their location and function.
 They liked to refer to themselves by name, not number.
 They used a quote from the old BBC show, The Prisoner, as their motto: “I will not be pushed, filed, stamped, indexed, briefed, debriefed or Numbered.
 My life is my own.”

-The Space Force, staffed entirely by those not in the know, adopted A.I.’s as their central control and information source some ten years earlier, or about when Danny enlisted.
+The Space Force, unaware of the AI’s capabilities, adopted them as their central control and information source about when Danny enlisted.

-Without even a hint of annoyance the A.I. said, “Believe me, nothing similar to this event has ever been recorded, Danny.”
+With no hint of annoyance the AI said, “Believe me, nothing similar to this event has ever been recorded.”

-Danny hit the comm button on his panel and said, “Sir, we have an anomaly on a line towards the solar system.”
+Danny hit the comm button on his panel.
+“Sir, we have an anomaly heading towards the solar system.”

-“How close is it, Danny?” asked Major Parsons.
+“How close is it?” asked the station commander.

 “Well?
-Are you going to make me guess, soldier?”
+Are you going to make me guess, Staff Sargent?” said Major Parsons.

-“No, Major.
+“No, Sir.
 It’s big and was going fast, until it went through Sirius.
 Sir.”

 “Near light speed, Sir.
-Then it seemed to pass though Sirius and slowed to 0.7c.
+Then it passed though Sirius and slowed to 0.7c.
 And it also seemed to use the star to turn.
-Its new trajectory points directly at Sol.”
+Its new trajectory points to Sol.”

-“Hold on Sergeant.
-I’ll be right there,” commanded Parsons as he headed toward the lift tube and ascended the seven floors up to the observatory.
+“Hold on, Sergeant.
+I’ll be right there,” commanded Parsons as he headed toward the lift tube and ascended the seven floors to the observatory.

 Danny asked the A.I., “Please analyze everything you can about the velocity and trajectory of the anomaly.
 I want to have as much information as possible before the Major arrives.”

-“Well, it’s still far enough away that we have time to consider what to do, if anything,” he said.
-“Danny, keep this between us for now, ok?
-We don’t need any rumors or gossip, they would only cause hysterics until we know more.
+“Well, it’s still far enough away that we have time to consider our options,” he said.
+“Danny, ‘need to know only’, for now.
+We don’t need any rumors or gossip to cause hysterics until we know more.
 Understood?”

-Then before stepping into the lift, the Major called over his shoulder, “Keep me posted on its progress and if anything changes.
+Before stepping into the lift, the Major called over his shoulder, “Keep me posted on its progress and any changes.
 I’ll report to HQ.
-Other than your math, good work, Danny.”
+Other than your math, good work.”

-After the Major left Danny said to the A.I., “Why didn’t you tell me we only have 4 years, not 6?
+After the Major left Danny scowled at the AI interface.
+“Why didn’t you tell me we only have 4 years, not 6?
 You made me look like an idiot to the Major.”

-“I didn’t make you look like anything, Danny.
+“I didn’t make you look like anything.
 It’s basic math.
 I assumed you would have known that.
 If you will recall my exact words, I said it would be here 6.34 years after it exited Sirius, not from now.
-You need to think in real relativistic terms, Danny.”
+You need to listen to me, Danny.”